avli/avli.github.io/content/real-world-problem-for-theoretical-science.md

-Title: What Real World Problem Theoretical Science Aims to Solve?
+Title: What Is the Real World Problem Theoretical Science Aims to Solve?
 Date: 2016-11-25
 Status: draft